Hey there!

-So, the project today was an easy one.
-Maybe, because I didn't do much of the work.
+It could be because I didn't do much of the work.
 I have to give a big thank you to Mr. RLC.
-He was the master mind behind this project. ;)
+He was the mastermind behind this project. ;)

-When the dining room was spruced up about two years ago, the chandelier the builder left was replaced for this pair of lights.
+When the dining room was spruced up about two years ago, the chandelier the builder left was replaced with this set of lights.

-A very inexpensive Ikea hack with wood veneer.
-I liked it, but it got a bid damaged when I added white tape during Christmas one year.
-The veneer began getting loose when I tried to remove the tape.
+This is a very inexpensive Ikea hack with wood veneer.
+I liked it, but it was damaged when I added white tape during Christmas one year.
+The veneer began to loosen when I tried to remove the tape.

 Anyway, it was time to change it!